mekowalski/streams-client/NOTES.md

 - Have an entire component dedicated to authentication with Google
 - Currently `GoogleAuth` is a React Component, Redux is eventually going to take care of this state

+## Redux Architecture Design
+- Current naming of `onSignIn` and `onSignOut` is actually a bit unclear
+- Both seem to veer towards the user ACTUALLY successfully signing-in/out
+- This isn't the purpose of the callback, the methods should be called when the user is ATTEMPTING to sign in/out
+- [] Change names of both event handlers